HumanBrainProject/kg-statistics/README.md

 npm install -g gulp-cli
 cd ui
 npm install
-gulp build
+npm build
 ```
 This will create all the files needed in the /ui folder

 ## Run
-In order to run locally the statistics project run the following commands inside ui_src
+In order to run locally the statistics project run the following commands inside ui

 ```
-gulp
+npm start
 ```

 This will start a local node server on the port 8000